riboviz/riboviz/docs/developer-guide.md

 ## Logging

-`prep_riboviz.py` logging is handled via Python's `logging` module.
+`prep_riboviz` logging is handled via Python's `logging` module.
 The configuration file is in `riboviz/logging.yaml`.

 A custom configuration file can be provided by defining a `RIBOVIZ_LOG_CONFIG` environment variable, for example: